Zanclorhynchus spinifer: Description

 Zanclorhynchus spinifer has between 7 and 10 spines in the first dorsal fin and 12-15 soft rays in the second dorsal fin, the dorsal fin is divided by a deep incision.
 The anal fin has 10 or 11 soft rays but no spines.
 There are rows of minute teeth in the jaws.
 The snout has a spine over each nostril, there are obvious spine at the rear of the bone over the eye, under the eye and to the rear of the eye.
 There is a highly elongated spine above the operculum.
 The operculum has three low, radiating ridges ending in spines and there is a further spine on the body at the base of the pectoral fins.
 There are scattered scales on the upper body and flanks but none on the lower areas.
 The overall colour is brownish, purple or ochre with small black spots.
 A black bar runs from the second dorsal fin to the anal fin with another on the front part of the caudal fin.
 There is a black spot at the base of the first two dorsal fin spines with a black bar extending from the rear of the first dorsal fin down onto the lower body.
 The fins are yellow with black bars in the centres of the caudal, pectoral and pelvic fins.
 The maximum recorded total length of this species is 40 cm.

 Distribution and habitat

 Zanclorhynchus spiniferis found in the Southern Ocean in the Indian and Pacific sectors.
-It has been recorded in Australia n territory at Macquarie Island, in the French Southern Territories at Crozet, Kerguelen Heard and McDonald Islands; and from the South African Marion and Prince Edward Islands.
+It has been recorded in Australian territories of Macquarie Island and the Heard and McDonald Islands, in the French Southern Territories at Crozet, Kerguelen; and from the South African Marion and Prince Edward Islands.
 They are also found on seamounts such as the Hercules Rudge and Kara-Dag Seamount.
 The Antarctic horsefish is a benthic species which has been captured by trawls at depths between 5 and 400 m.